 Subaru vehicles have a renowned reputation for reliability and performance.
-And Subaru wants their customers to drive with confidence and backs every vehicle they manufacturer with an industry standard manufacturer’s warranty.
-But when this original factory coverage expires or you purchased a pre-owned Subaru, there are plenty of options for those wanting to protect their vehicle with a Subaru extended warranty.
+But when this original factory coverage expires or you purchase a pre-owned Subaru, there are plenty of options for those wanting to protect their vehicle with a Subaru extended warranty.

 Subaru vehicles tend to last long beyond the scope of Subaru’s warranty.
 At most, Subaru wants to guarantee their products are free of any manufacturer mistakes or defects for a few years and back their powertrain for a little longer.
 In most cases, you will still be driving your Subaru long after that factory warranty has expired.

-And although Subaru vehicles rank higher than many competitors when to comes to reliability, eventually every car breaks down at some point, including Subaru models.
-And if it happens outside of the manufacturer’s warranty, Subaru owners will be responsible for paying all repair bills.
+Although Subaru vehicles rank higher than many competitors regarding reliability, eventually, every car breaks down at some point.
+If it happens outside of the manufacturer’s warranty, Subaru owners will be responsible for paying all repair bills.

 Subaru Manufacturer Warranty: A Guide to Subaru Factory Warranty Coverage

-In other words, once that 5 years is over, you are completely responsible for the costs of repair and labor you’re your Subaru.
-Let us take a look at how Subaru covers your car, and what exactly you will be losing once coverage ends.
+In other words, once that 5 years is over, you are entirely responsible for the costs of repair and labor you’re your Subaru.
+Let us take a look at how Subaru covers your car and what exactly you will be losing once coverage ends.

-Since this is aimed at addressing factory issues, Subaru will also cover all necessary adjustment services (oil and filter changes, alignments, multi-point inspections) during this 36 months/36,000 mile time period.
+Since this is aimed at addressing factory issues, Subaru will also cover all necessary adjustment services (oil and filter changes, alignments, multi-point inspections) during this 36-month/36,000-mile period.

 Subaru Limited Powertrain Warranty (5 years/60,000 miles)

-All new Subaru vehicles also come with a powertrain warranty.
+All-new Subaru vehicles also come with a powertrain warranty.
 This is focused on covering the parts of your car that let it drive.
-Think of them as “main organs” of your car, the vital stuff that keeps it running.
+Think of them as the “main organs” of your car, the vital stuff that keeps it running.

-The Following parts and components fall under the “Subaru Powertrain Warranty” and are covered for 5-years and 60,000-miles whichever comes first, after a new vehicle is purchased:
+The following parts and components fall under the “Subaru Powertrain Warranty” and are covered for 5 years and/or 60,000 miles (whichever comes first) after a new vehicle is purchased:

 - Engine block and all internal parts